-The integration of JSR 310 into JDK 8 is complete and development ramping down.
-Only show stopper issues are being considered for the initial JDK 8 release.
-All features additions will be considered for JDK 9 and bug fixes may be evaluated for JDK 8 update releases.
+The integration of JSR 310 into JDK 8 is complete and development finished.
+All feature additions will be considered for JDK 9 and bug fixes are to be evaluated for JDK 8 update releases.

-- The Project Threeten Repository is no longer in use, with bug fixes and updates are being directly pushed to the OpenJDK TL repository.
+The Project Threeten Repository is no longer in use and has been removed.
+Fixes for issues are being integrated into the OpenJDK repository.

 Date and Time Additional Information